Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Thursday, 2022-04-07 07:41:21

+Good morning.
+I am working through the academy exercises.
+Nice refresher.
+Perfect pace for me and the time I have.
+Spending about 30 minutes a day on this material.
+Not enough to become awesome but enough to get the rust off.
+I want to be able to code my own solutions for other projects I have in mind like RoviAi NFT Manager.

 ## Wednesday, 2022-04-06 07:20:37

 Another good start to the day.
 Keep this up and things will be great!